webpack/webpack.js.org/src/content/api/compilation-object.md

 Parameters:

 - `module` - module to be searched for.
-Identifier is extracted from the module by the compilation using `module.identifier()` method.
+The identifier is extracted from the module by the compilation using `module.identifier()` method.

 ### waitForBuildingFinished

 `function (module, callback)`

-Runs a given `callback` function when given module was built.
+Runs a given `callback` function when the given module was built.

 Parameters:

-- `module` - module at question.
+- `module` - the module at question.
-- `callback` - a function to be invoked.
+- `callback` - the function to be invoked.

 ### buildModule